blondi126/blondi126/README.md

 # Hi there! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="29px">

-🎓 I’m beginner **ASP.NET Developer** and 3rd year student of the faculty of Information Technology Security at ITMO University.
+🎓 I’m middle **ASP.NET Developer** and 4th year student of the faculty of Information Technology Security at ITMO University.

 👯 I’m looking for a team for a Web Application projects.